-- 1. The Authentication Server will validate the client in the bootstrapping stage; - 2.
-The Authentication Server and the OBF Client will mutually challenge each other to validate credentials; - The Resource Server validates if the User has the right to use the authentication for the given Application; - When the mutual authentication has completed the OBF Client and Authentication Server agree on the OBF_Token; and - 5.
-The OBF_Token is provided to the Application for use in subsequent security associations.
+- 2. The Authentication Server and the OBF Client will mutually challenge each other to validate credentials; - 3.
+The Resource Server validates if the User has the right to use the authentication for the given Application; - 4.
+When the mutual authentication has completed the OBF Client and Authentication Server agree on the OBF\Token; and - 5.
+The OBF\Token is provided to the Application Server for use in subsequent security associations.